Trump celeb crew awaits his turn in spotlight, and their own

 One celebrity who has said yes?
 Wayne Newton, the popular Las Vegas entertainer and “Danke Schoen” singer.
 Newton, who has performed for seven presidents, said he’s discussed the inauguration performance with Trump, though he’s not certain exactly what his role will be yet.

-The showman said he was disappointed that many in the Hollywood establishment are giving the inauguration a cold shoulder.
+Newton said he was disappointed that many in the Hollywood establishment are giving the inauguration a cold shoulder.

 “I certainly agree with their right to do and handle that in any way they choose to, but they have no idea, truly, what they’re missing,” Newton said.
 “When they look back on this at some point in time in their life, they’re going to realize that they missed a truly important and magnificent moment in American history.”